madrury/madrury.github.io/_posts/2017-08-12-noisy-regression.markdown

 ### Ridge Regression

 To make the connection to ridge regression, we recall that in ridge regression, we always ensure that our predictors are standardized before regressing.
-That is, we ensure that \(\frac{1}{N}diag(X^t X) = I\).
+That is, we ensure that $$\frac{1}{N}diag(X^t X) = I$$.

-If we impose this assumption to our resulting regularization problem above , we get $\Gamma = NI$, and consequently:
+If we impose this assumption to our resulting regularization problem above , we get $$\Gamma = NI$$, and consequently:

 $$ \hat \beta \sim argmin_\beta \left( \left| y - X \beta \right|^2 + N \sigma^2 \left|\beta \right|^2 \right) $$

-So, under the usual assumptions of unit variance, our add-noise procedure is *in expectation* equivalent to ridge regression with a regularization strength *equal* to \(N \sigma^2\).
+So, under the usual assumptions of unit variance, our add-noise procedure is *in expectation* equivalent to ridge regression with a regularization strength *equal* to $$N \sigma^2$$.